MikroElektronika/mikrosdk_click_v2/clicks/airquality8/README.md

 err_t airquality8_start_measurement ( airquality8_t *ctx );
 ```

-## Example Description

-> This library contains API for Air Quality 8 Click driver.
-> The library initializes and defines the I2C bus drivers
-> to write and read data from registers.
-> The library also includes a function for configuring sensor and measurement,
-> read and calculate mox resistance ( RMOX ) and air quality index ( AQI ), etc.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initialization of I2C module and log UART, and additional pins.